 Studying anthropology brought me to some beautiful places, the Philippines for a course about water management and Indonesia for my M.A. research being the most memorable ones.
 It provided me with never-to-be-forgotten experiences and friends.

 Another part of me is enthusiastic about writing, which is a more recent development.
 During my studies I had to write a lot, but it wasn’t out of free will.
 Through time I’ve got quite some positive feedback about my way of writing.
 I decided to give it a try et voilà, I now have my own blog.
 The general idea behind the first version of my blog was that it was going to be a platform for me to write about anything and everything in order to unleash some long withhold creative brain farts.
 It was called pepijndewit.wordpress.com and launched on January 16th, 2017.

-The first few months it didn’t feel like a coherent story that was presenting a clear subject, me.
+The first few months it didn’t feel like a coherent story presenting a clear subject, me.
 I was struggling with the identity of the whole thing.
 For some reason I didn’t want it to solely be a ‘pool blog’ in the beginning, but I had just a few other vague, humoristic, and poetic posts that were not about pool.

 After three months or so, I saw the light and decided that the chaotic subject of ‘me’ wasn’t the most interesting subject for the international audience that I had in mind.
-Then it got me, I knew my blog was going to be the platform to advocate One Pocket, to share knowledge, thoughts, and ideas about pool, and to inspire others to take action in order to help to elevate the sport.
+Then it got me, I knew my blog was going to be the platform to advocate one pocket, to share knowledge, thoughts, and ideas about pool, and to inspire others to take action in order to help to elevate the sport.
 The entertainment section is in order to make people laugh and to keep things light once in a while.
 Two important things for me as well.